arangodb/docs/3.7/aql/functions-array.md

 - **anyArray** (array): array with elements of arbitrary type
 - **position** (number): the position of the element to replace.
 Positions start at 0.
 Negative positions are unsupported.
-  If *position* is out of bounds, and *defaultPaddValue* is not specified, the array is returned unmodified and a warning is emitted.
+  If *position* is out of bounds, and *defaultPaddingValue* is not specified, the array is returned unmodified and a warning is emitted.
 - **replaceValue** the value to be inserted at *position*
 - **defaultPaddValue** to be used for padding if *position* is after the last element in *anyArray*